Commercial Auto Insurance Minnesota

 Do the vehicles need to be in the company name?

 Yes, they should be.
 We have seen claims denied if the company has no interest in the auto, truck, or van.
 It’s essential that the titling be correct.
-A title will often have a lienholder or loan company listed on it, and the secured interest can cause trouble transferring the title.
+A title will often list a lienholder or loan company, and the secured interest can cause issues when transferring the title.
 Many companies will allow a leaseback as the solution.

 A leaseback creates dual ownership.
 Often, the leaseback would be for a personally titled vehicle to the business.
 Having a signed document on file and exchanging money (a dollar) is necessary.
 Our agency asks for a copy of this document.